Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP THREE: Add the diced russet potatoes, diced carrots, and diced sweet yellow onions.

-STEP FOUR: In a medium bowl, stir together the low-sodium beef broth, diced tomatoes, contents from the packet of Lipton Beefy Onion soup mix, dried parsley flakes, salt, and black pepper.
+STEP FOUR: In a medium bowl, stir together the low-sodium beef broth, diced tomatoes, the contents from the packet of Lipton Beefy Onion soup mix, dried parsley flakes, salt, and black pepper.

 STEP FIVE: Pour the sauce over the top of all the vegetables and ground beef in the slow cooker.
-Give the stew ingredients a gentle stir, cover with the lid and cook on HIGH for 4 to 5 hours or until the potatoes and carrots are tender.
+Give the stew ingredients a gentle stir, cover with the lid, and cook on HIGH for 4 to 5 hours or until the potatoes and carrots are tender.

 PRO TIP: